ghinda/ghinda.github.com/_posts/2014-10-16-optware-android-media-center.md

 /opt/etc/init.d/S40sshd
 {% endhighlight %}

 Sometimes when restarting OpenSSH, it will complain about the host key.
-If it does, manually create it with:
+If it does, create it with:

 {% highlight bash %}
 ssh-keygen -t ecdsa -f /opt/etc/openssh/ssh_host_ecdsa_key -N ''